silverqx/TinyORM/docs/tinyorm-relationships.md

 In the example above, TinyORM will attempt to find a `Post` model that has an `id` which matches the `post_id` column on the `Comment` model.

-TinyORM determines the foreign key name by examining the name of the `Related` template parameter and suffixing the method name with a `_` followed by the name of the parent model's primary key column.
+TinyORM determines the foreign key name by examining the type-name of the `Related` template parameter and suffixing the type-name with a `_` followed by the name of the parent model's primary key column.
 So, in this case, TinyORM assumes that the `Post` model's foreign key on the `comments` table is `post_id`.

 However, if the foreign key for your relationship does not follow these conventions, you may pass a custom foreign key name as the first argument to the `belongsTo` method: